tommy-iasia/handmade-react-chart/src/donuts/README.md

 ## Raw Donut

-Learning the above [two concepts](#svg-path), we can now draw [RawDonut.tsx](samples/RawDonut.tsx).
+By understanding the [two concepts](#svg-path) discussed above, we can now create a [RawDonut.tsx](samples/RawDonut.tsx).

 ## User Interaction

-We now understand that a slice is defined by its starting and ending angles.
-It is possible to select a slice by converting the mouse position into an angle, as demonstrated in [Selector.tsx](samples/Selector.tsx).
+We now know that a slice is defined by its starting and ending angles.
+It is possible to select a slice by converting the mouse position into an angle, as shown in [Selector.tsx](samples/Selector.tsx).

 ```ts
 const listener = (event: PointerEvent) => {